rhayman/PosTracker/README.md

 ## Synopsis

-A plugin for the openephys plugin-GUI electrophysiology software that tracks the largest bright spot captured from a webcam and saves the x,y and time of capture.
+A plugin for the openephys plugin-GUI electrophysiology software that tracks the largest bright spot captured from a webcam and saves the x,y and the difference in us of the time of capture of the frame and the time of insertion into the data file.

 ## Motivation